 Founded in 1876, the Orlando Sentinel is a broadsheet newspaper based in Orlando, Florida, and serving the Central Florida region.
 They won a Pulitzer Prize in 2017 and the current publisher is Nancy Meyer.

 Funded by / Ownership

-The Orlando Sentinel is owned by Tribune Publishing, which is the third largest newspaper publisher in the USA.
-Some of the larger papers they own are the Chicago Tribune, New York Daily News and the The Baltimore Sun.
-Revenue is derived from subscription fees, newsstand sales and advertising.
+The Orlando Sentinel is owned by Tribune Publishing, which is the third-largest newspaper publisher in the USA.
+Some of the larger papers they own are the Chicago Tribune, New York Daily News, and The Baltimore Sun.
+Revenue is derived from subscription fees, newsstand sales, and advertising.

 Analysis / Bias